Mesij002/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that creates a file
+script that duplicates the last line of the file